hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 After running the above commands, Apache SkyWalking is installed on the Kubernetes cluster's namespace *skywalking*.
 The option *elasticsearch.persistence.enabled=true* in the above Helm install command creates the *elasticsearch* as the `StatefulSet` object, running a pod on each worker node.
 The command runs the Apache SkyWalking Observability Analysis Platform (OAP) with replicas as 2 to provide high availability.

 It should be noted that the last option *elasticsearch.sysctlInitContainer.enabled=false* in the above Helm install command is necessary.
 Otherwise, the command will try to set up *vm.max_map_count* using a privileged container during *elasticsearch* installation.
-By doing so, it will violate the existing *PodSecurityPolicy* deployed in the HPE GreenLake for Private Cloud Enterprise environment and will therefore fail the Helm install.
+Running privileged containers leaves a large chance that an attacker will be able to run code as root.
+There is one *PodSecurityPolicy*, **`psp-privileged-container`**, which has been pre-deployed in K8s clusters to deny privileged container running in the HPE GreenLake for Private Cloud Enterprise environment.
+This policy will fail the Helm install.

 You can check the detailed Apache SkyWalking installation by typing the following *kubectl* command: